sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

 <!-- border; size:540px  ![401 error](./401-error.png) -->

-In the next tutorial, you will access your UIs from SAP Build Work Zone, standard edition.
-The SAP Build Work Zone, standard edition will trigger the authentication flow to provide the required token to access the service.
+In the next tutorial, you can access your UIs from SAP Build Work Zone, standard edition.
+The SAP Build Work Zone, standard edition triggers the authentication flow to provide the required token to access the service.

 [OPTION END]
 [OPTION BEGIN [Java]]